1. On Arrival at the airport

 We will send you details about how to pre-register.
 Please prepare in advance and ensure you have the following documents:

-- Proof of payment of fees or letter of sponsorship (Semester Study Abroad and exchange students should follow the instructions in their offer letter)
+- Proof of payment of fees or scholarship (Semester Study Abroad and exchange students should follow the instructions in their offer letter and invoice)

 - Proof that you have medical aid cover with a South African medical aid scheme for the full year (or for the duration of your programme of study if this is shorter than one year)